qbc2016/AgentScope/examples/functionality/audio_response/README.md

 This example demonstrates how to create a conversational agent using AgentScope with Qwen-Omni model, featuring both text and audio output capabilities.

+> **Note**: When audio output is enabled, tool calling functionality may be disabled.

 ## Quick Start

 Ensure you have installed agentscope and set ``DASHSCOPE_API_KEY`` in your environment variables.